in-the-keyhole/khs-trouble-maker-client/README.md

 	</servlet>
 	...

-Here's the kill operation names you can use to override, through servlet init parameters...
+Here's the kill operation names you can use to override, through servlet init parameters:
 * kill
 * load
 * memory
 * exception